pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/index.md

 ---
-title: Create a custom Bar chart visualization using D3
+title: Develop a custom Bar chart visualization using D3
-description: Walks you through the creation of a simple Bar chart visualization that uses the D3 graphics library.
+description: Walks you through the development of a simple Bar chart visualization that uses the D3 graphics library.
 parent-title: Visualization API
 parent-path: ../..
 layout: default
 ---

-This walk-through will guide you through the creation of a simple Bar chart visualization, using the Pentaho Visualization API and the amazing [D3](https://d3js.org/) graphics library.
+This walk-through will guide you through the development of a simple Bar chart visualization, using the Pentaho Visualization API and the amazing [D3](https://d3js.org/) graphics library.

 The complete code of this sample is available at